 10 stocks we like better than Alphabet (A shares)When investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has quadrupled the market.*

 David and Tom just revealed what they believe are the 10 best stocks for investors to buy right now... and Alphabet (A shares) wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

 Click here to learn about these picks!

+John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool's board of directors.
 Suzanne Frey, an executive at Alphabet, is a member of The Motley Fool's board of directors.
 Teresa Kersten is an employee of LinkedIn and is a member of The Motley Fool's board of directors.
 LinkedIn is owned by Microsoft.
-Brian Feroldi owns shares of Alphabet (A and C shares) and Baidu.
-The Motley Fool owns shares of and recommends Alphabet (A and C shares) and Baidu.
+Keith Speights owns shares of Alphabet (A shares) and Apple.
+The Motley Fool owns shares of and recommends Alphabet (A shares), Alphabet (C shares), Amazon, and Apple.
+The Motley Fool has the following options: long January 2020 $150 calls on Apple and short January 2020 $155 calls on Apple.
 The Motley Fool has a disclosure policy.